WavefrontEngUB/phase-retriever/README.md

 that ROIs just by clicking on the **`Swap beams`** button.
 Alternatively, you can remove the auxiliar beam's ROI just by setting the Auxiliar size to 0.
-(More details about why auxiliar beam interesting for, in the data section above or in the paper [missing cite])
+(Find more details about why auxiliar beam is interesting for in the data section above or in the paper [missing cite])

 Polarimetric images can be missaligned due to the analyzers rotation or any other reason.